My vision :

 This is what I call Purposeful Dynamics:

-engaging our senses, our hearts, and our minds
+engaging our senses, our hearts, our bodies and our minds

 we need a shared language —